 Favorite Summertime Memories

 Keep track of their favorite memories from the summer on this page.
 It can be written or they can draw little pictures with captions.
-A fun way to reflect on the summer and appreciate the joy in everyday.
+A fun way to reflect on the summer and appreciate the joy in the everyday.
 They can complete this daily or weekly.

 Books I Want to Read and Movies I Want to Watch